astronomer/astronomer/README.md

 # The Astronomer Platform

 Astronomer is a commercial "Airflow as a Service" platform that runs on Kubernetes.
-Source code is made avaialable for the benefit of our customers, if you'd like to use the platform [reach out for a license](https://www.astronomer.io/enterprise/) or try out [Astronomer Cloud](https://www.astronomer.io/cloud/).
+Source code is made available for the benefit of our customers, if you'd like to use the platform [reach out for a license](https://www.astronomer.io/enterprise/) or try out [Astronomer Cloud](https://www.astronomer.io/cloud/).

 ## Architecture